 The Cumulus Teneqa 850 Large is a longer version of the revolutionary advanced, lightweight winter down sleeping bag, weighing in at only 1330g.

-Filled with 850g of the highest quality, sustainably sourced 850 cuin Polish goose down, when laid out flat it really is an impressive beast.
+Filled with 850g of the highest quality, sustainably sourced 850 cuin Polish goose down, when the Cumulus Teneqa 850 sleeping bag is laid out flat it really is an impressive beast.
 Combine the low weight with a Pertex Quantum outer, advanced V-chamber construction and comfort limit of -14 ˚C and you have a sleeping bag suitable for almost any cold weather pursuit where weight to warmth ratios are at a premium.

 Who are Cumulus?